NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/accessible-formats.md

 ### 4. We'll check for recipients with access needs

-NHS Notify checks for recipients who need letters in accessible formats using the [Personal Demographics Service (PDS)](https://digital.nhs.uk/services/personal-demographics-service).
+NHS Notify checks for recipients who need letters in accessible formats using the <a href="https://digital.nhs.uk/services/personal-demographics-service" target="_blank">Personal Demographics Service (PDS) (opens in a new tab)</a>.

 It’s your responsibility to message recipients based on their access needs.